Celebrating Closed Doors: Finding Purpose in the Waiting

 You’re probably wondering: “Aren’t you supposed to be celebrating 5 years in business?
 5 years of hard work?
 5 years of growth?
 5 years of accomplishments?
-5 years of perseverance?...
-Throw the confetti, pop the champagne, cut the cake…”
+5 years of perseverance?
+Where’s the confetti, the champagne, the cake?!”

 And the answer is YES to all of the above!
-And we ARE, believe me….
-I ate cake for breakfast this morning with a tiny party hat on (true story) but as I sat down to write this blog post reflecting on the last 5 years in business, a recurring thought came to mind… something I truly want to celebrate...
+And we ARE celebrating, believe me!
+I ate cake for breakfast this morning with a tiny party hat on (true story).

 The Lord’s plan is PERFECT... even when he “closes doors”.